 To begin with, it increases your heart rate, which promotes the flow of blood and oxygen to your brain.
 It can also stimulate the production of hormones that enhance the growth of brain cells.

-Plus, the ability of exercise to prevent chronic disease can translate into benefits for your brain, since its function can be affected by these diseases (
+Plus, the ability of exercise to prevent chronic disease can translate into benefits for your brain, since its function can be affected by these conditions (

-Lastly, exercise has been shown to reduce changes in the brain that can contribute to conditions like Alzheimer’s disease and schizophrenia (
+Lastly, exercise has been shown to reduce changes in the brain that can contribute to conditions like Alzheimer’s disease and dementia (

 Regular exercise improves blood flow to the brain and helps brain health and memory.
 Among older adults, it can help protect mental function.

-With regard to sleep quality, the energy depletion that occurs during exercise stimulates recuperative processes during sleep (
+With regard to sleep quality, the energy depletion (loss) that occurs during exercise stimulates restorative processes during sleep (

-Moreover, the increase in body temperature that occurs during exercise is thought to improve sleep quality by helping it drop during sleep (
+Moreover, the increase in body temperature that occurs during exercise is thought to improve sleep quality by helping body temperature drop during sleep (

 Many studies on the effects of exercise on sleep have reached similar conclusions.